icefallgames/SCICompanion/SCICompanion/Docs/source/messages.rst

 - A **talker** number that indicates who is delivering this message.
 Often it is the game "narrator", but it may also be a character.

 A message is uniquely defined by its module number (i.e. room number), and its noun, verb, condition and sequence.
-That means these combined values must be different for each individual message. **SCI**\ Companion enforces this in the message editor, so it's hard to go wrong.
+That means these combined values must be different for each individual message. |scicomp| enforces this in the message editor, so it's hard to go wrong.

 Nouns and verbs
 ---------------